uday96/EVA4-TSAI/README.md

 ## Session 9 - Data Augmentation and GradCAM

 Achieve 87% test accuracy on the CIFAR-10 dataset with ResNet18 using albumentations for image augmentation.
 Implement GradCAM to visualize heatmaps.

+## Session 10 - Training and Learning Rates

+Achieve 88% test accuracy on the CIFAR-10 dataset with ResNet18.
+Implement Leslie Smith LR finder to find the best starting learning rate and use ReduceLROnPlateau.